Meet The Team

 Riley Londraville

-Riley (she/her) is an undergraduate student of the Class of 2027 at Providence College, majoring in Creative Writing and Public and Community Service Studies, with a minor in Political Science.
+Riley (she/her) is an undergraduate student of the Class of 2027 at Providence College, double majoring in Creative Writing and Public and Community Service Studies, with a minor in Political Science.

 Originally from Ludlow, Massachusetts, Riley is passionate about storytelling, and specifically how it can be used as a tool for social change.
 On campus, Riley is a Resident Assistant (RA), vice president of the Portuguese Alliance of Lusophone Students, and a member of the Beyond committee of the Board of Programmers.
 Along with Harvard freshman Jack Favata, Riley co-founded Totes Promotes in 2023, a social impact small business that donates proceeds to charitable organizations through custom-designed tote bags.